 Louisiana has developed a comprehensive vision for the future of education in our state-Louisiana Believes.
 The driving force of this vision is that every one of Louisiana's children should be on track to a college degree or a professional career.
 Louisiana regularly seeks input from a broad set of stakeholders when establishing policy, regulation, or implementation strategies.
 Louisiana's Special Education Advisory Panel (SEAP) is key in the development of the State Performance Plan and Annual Performance Report (SPP/APR) and SSIP; this group is the driving force for our target setting process and data analysis.
 SEAP includes representation from the following: parents, special education administrators, teachers, institutions of higher education, transition providers, individuals with disabilities, homeless liaison, related service provider, private schools, foster care representative, and juvenile or adult correction representative.
-Our panel selection committee also includes a diversity component on the selection rubric to ensure diverse representation on our advisory panel, of which more than 50 percent are parents or individuals with a disability.
+Our panel selection committee also includes a diversity component on the selection rubric to ensure diverse representation on our advisory panel, of which more than 50 percent are parents or individuals with a disability;t the committee analyzes the diversity of the panel and regions of the state represented.